“Using Wet Weiss Method for Espresso Preparation: A Guide for Baristas”

 Analysing the particle size distribution

-We found that, considered on the area or volume basis, the wet-tamped coffee had a slightly smaller average particle size than the dry-tamped coffee.
+We found that, considered on the area or volume basis, the wet-tamped coffee had a slightly smaller regular particle size than the dry-tamped coffee.
 The difference was slight but statistically significant.

 Diameter basisWetDry